Train your nervous system to respond differently to stress.

 It's how your brain reacts to them.

-Most stress management apps attempt to calm you when you’re already upset, but that doesn't solve the problem.
-The real issue is how intensely your brain reacts to stress & how long it takes to settle down.
-You experience this every time stress hits.
-Events outside your control often create oversized responses.
-Eventually you calm down—but it takes much too long.
+Most stress management apps try to calm you after you’re already upset, but they don’t affect the underlying problem.
+The real issue is how intensely your brain reacts to stress and how long it takes to settle down.
+You experience this when stress hits.
+Events outside of your control create oversized responses.
+Eventually you do calm down but it takes much too long.

-The good news is your brain's reaction to stress is not fixed.
+The good news is this pattern isn't fixed.
 Your stress response can be retrained.

-Rezist isn’t a collection of classes and content to choose from.
+Rezist isn’t a collection of classes and content to pick from.
 It's a system—a program you follow that retrains your brain to respond differently to stress and anxiety.

 With daily repetition your body settles faster, your mind stays more controlled, and your reactions to triggers change.
-Stress and anxiety just don't hit as hard or last as long.
-And this isn’t temporary relief.
+Stress and anxiety don't hit as hard or last as long.
+This isn’t temporary relief.
 It’s a new and different brain response.

 your stress response.